 SOLOS AND EXPEDITIONS

-The semester also includes two week-long group expeditions and a sequence of solo experiences.
-The semester begins in late August with a week-long canoeing expedition on the lower Wisconsin River, a beautiful waterway rich with natural, cultural, and historical significance.
+Each semester includes week-long group expeditions and a sequence of solo experiences.
+The Fall Semester begins in late August with a week-long canoeing expedition on the lower Wisconsin River, a beautiful waterway rich with natural, cultural, and historical significance.
 In late October, students participate in a weeklong hiking or canoeing expedition as autumn begins to turn towards winter.
 In addition, students will take part in a series of solo forest experiences ranging from 24 to 48 hours in September, November, and December.
+The Spring Semester begins with a winter expedition in late January and includes a weeklong urban argiculture trip, as well as a multi-day cabin solo.